 1. Case Study 1: A large construction firm saw a significant decrease in work-related injuries after introducing ergonomic equipment.
 The benefits were clear: fewer musculoskeletal disorders, less fatigue, and improved productivity.

-2. Case Study 2: Another company implemented an extensive worker training program focused on proper body mechanics and use of tools.
+2. Case Study 2: Another company implemented an extensive worker training program focused on proper body mechanics and the use of tools.
 The importance of this training was evident as the number of strains and sprains dropped dramatically.

 3. Case Study 3: A third organization invested not only in ergonomic equipment but also in creating safer workspace designs based on ergonomic principles.
 Resultantly, they reported fewer slips, trips, and falls.